qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 Configuring GRASS is not much different from configuring SAGA.
 First, the path to the GRASS folder has to be defined, but only if you are running Windows.
-Additionally, a shell interpreter (usually :file:`msys.exe`, which can be found in most GRASS for Windows distributions) has to be defined and its path set up as well.

-By default, the processing framework tries to configure its GRASS connector to use the GRASS distribution that ships along with QGIS.
+By default, the Processing framework tries to configure its GRASS connector to use the GRASS distribution that ships along with QGIS.
 This should work without problems in most systems, but if you experience problems, you might have to configure the GRASS connector manually.
 Also, if you want to use a different GRASS installation, you can change that setting and point to the folder where the other version is installed.
-GRASS 6.4 is needed for algorithms to work correctly.
+GRASS 7 is needed for algorithms to work correctly.

 If you are running Linux, you just have to make sure that GRASS is correctly